We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • expressing symptoms of an eating disorder, excessive diet or exercise, or fear of gaining weight

 The above conditions and situations are not particularly suited for online therapy because they can require in-person treatment and care that goes beyond the scope of what virtual sessions can offer.
+In these cases, telehealth counseling could supplement in-person treatment or be used for follow-up treatment to help manage a condition in the future.

 If you’re having trouble coping on your own, it may be time to talk with a therapist.
 A therapist can help you understand your feelings.
-They can also give you helpful strategies on ways to cope with emotions like sadness, worry, or anger.
+They can also give you helpful strategies on ways to cope with emotions you’re not sure how to process.
+If you are having severe mental health symptoms, such as panic attacks, self-harming, or suicidal thoughts, it’s very important to get help.

-Also consider talking with a therapist if you’ve been previously diagnosed with a mental health condition, such as depression, anxiety, or obsessive-compulsive disorder (OCD), and you feel like you’re not managing well.
+Also, consider talking with a therapist if you’ve been previously diagnosed with a mental health condition, such as depression, anxiety, or obsessive-compulsive disorder (OCD), and you feel like you’re not managing well.

 You can call the 988 Suicide & Crisis Lifeline to speak with a licensed professional at any time.
 You’ll reach a trained counselor who will listen carefully and understand how your specific issues are impacting you, offer support, and refer you to any necessary resources.